Canadian Extreme Water Level Adaptation Tool (CAN-EWLAT)

 Vertical allowances are recommended changes in the elevation of coastal infrastructure required to maintain the current level of flooding risk in a future scenario of sea level rise.
 These estimates are based on a combination of the following two elements:

-- Historical water level records including both tides and storm surge (referred to as storm tides) at tide gauge sites, and storm-surge model hindcasts (Bernier and Thompson, 2006; Zhang and Sheng, 2013) at SCH sites in Atlantic Canada.
+- Historical water level records including both tides and storm surge (referred to as storm tides) at tide gauge sites.
+At SCH sites with no tide gauge records available, we use storm-surge model to simulate storm tides (Bernier and Thompson, 2006; Zhang and Sheng, 2013; Zhai et al, 2019).
 It is important to note that the vertical allowance provided by CAN-EWLAT is based on historical records and does not incorporate predicted changes in storm tides over the coming century because the current state of knowledge of future projections of storminess is limited.

 Ocean waves are generated and developed in response to winds.
 Often the largest waves result from marine storms, for example, extra-tropical hurricanes propagating towards the northeast, along the North American coastline, or nor’easters, propagating from Cape Hatteras towards Newfoundland and beyond.
 The largest waves result from the largest winds, blowing over long fetches.